ColinKennedy/ways/docs/installation.rst

     python -m ways.demo

+Output:

 ::

-    Output:
     Hello, World!
     Found object, "Context"
     A Context was found, congrats, Ways was installed correctly!

-If you see this as your output, you're all set to begin.
+If you see those 3 lines, you're all set to begin.